emilyrohrbough/wdio-visual-regression-service/README.md

 pass in a function that returns the filename for the reference screenshot.
 Function receives a *context* object as first parameter with all relevant information about the command.

 * **screenshotName** `Function` <br>
-pass in a function that returns the filename for the current screenshot.
+pass in a function that returns the filename for the latest screenshot.
 Function receives a *context* object as first parameter with all relevant information about the command.

 * **diffName** `Function` <br>
 pass in a function that returns the filename for the diff screenshot.
 Function receives a *context* object as first parameter with all relevant information about the command.